 - Repeat with remaining dough: Continue rolling and cutting the dough until it's all used up.
 If the dough becomes too stiff to work with, microwave individual pieces in 5-second increments until it becomes pliable again.

 Dry the candies: Spread the candies out on the baking sheet to dry for a few hours.
 Separate any candies that are sticking together.
 Once dry, the candies can be stored in an airtight container for several weeks.
-Like commercial candy corn, these candies are no longer good when too dry to chew!
+Like commercial candy corn, these candies are good until they become too dry to chew!

 - The dough is too loose to form into ropes: You didn't quite cook your sugar syrup enough.
 Try microwaving it for 30 seconds and letting it cool.
 You can also try kneading some more powdered sugar into the dough.

 The dough is too stiff to form into ropes: If it's so stiff that you can't cut it, you probably cooked the sugar syrup a little too long —best to chuck this batch and start again.
 If you can cut it, you try microwaving portions in 5 second bursts until softened enough to roll — work quickly since the dough will harden again.
 If the dough was easy to roll at first and is now stiff, it's just starting to cool down and firm up, which is fine and normal but inconvenient for you — microwave portions in 5-second bursts until it's workable again.

 - The sugar syrup turned grainy or hard when mixing in the dry ingredients: You probably cooked the sugar syrup a little too long.
 Unfortunately, this batch can't be saved.
 Best to start over.